radiolevity/futureproof.love/pages/meta.md

 # Meta

-FUTUREPROOF is a webcomic about life after life.
+FUTUREPROOF is a webcomic about a robot and her friends.

 I draw it with [Procreate](https://procreate.art/) on [iPad&nbsp;Pro](https://www.apple.com/ipad-pro/).

 The typeface used across the site is the gorgeous [Iosevka&nbsp;Aile](https://typeof.net/Iosevka/).

-The site is built using [Jekyll](https://jekyllrb.com/) and hosted by [GitHub&nbsp;Pages](https://pages.github.com/)
+The site is built using [Jekyll](https://jekyllrb.com/) and hosted by [GitHub&nbsp;Pages](https://pages.github.com/).